okdistribute/claude-code-for-pms/slack-linear-bot/README.md

 3. Select "More message shortcuts..." → "Create Feature Request"
 4. Review the generated title and preview
 5. Click "Create" to create the Linear issue

+The bot will automatically link the Slack thread to the created Linear issue.
+This enables:
+- Comments added to the Slack thread will sync to the Linear issue
+- Comments added to the Linear issue will sync back to the Slack thread
+- Status updates (completed/cancelled) will notify the Slack thread

 ## Customization